 The world-of-work is changing fast with unemployment at a record low and the Talent Wars in full swing.
-The Worker’s Market has given everyone the opportunity to reconsider their values and assess whether their current workplace is a best fit.
-As a career and leadership coach, I hear on a regular basis from clients asking – “Should I stay, or should I go?” as they contemplate where they can do their best work.
+The Worker’s Market and the post-pandemic journey have given you the opportunity to reconsider your values and assess whether your current workplace is a best fit.
+As a career and executive leadership coach, I hear on a regular basis from clients asking – “Should I stay, or should I go?” as they contemplate where they can do their best work.

 This is Not the Boss I Ordered